freesky-edward/blogclub/tech/post/2017-11-06-Kubernetes-Taints&Tolerations.md

 ### Nodes with Special Hardware

-If you want to keep a part of nodes have special hardware, for example you want to prorvide GPU for AI. you can add a taint to the nodes that have the Special hardware.
+If you want to keep a part of nodes have special hardware, for example you want to provide GPU for AI. you can add a taint to the nodes that have the Special hardware.

 ```kubectl taint nodes [nodename] special=GPU:NoSchedule```